-- · Increase the size of the holes to insert the leads, to reduce the stress on the board during insertion. - · Fix the board with support pins or a dedicated jig before insertion. - Support below the board so that the board does not bend.
-When using multiple support pins on the board, periodically confirm that there is no difference in the height of each support pin.
+- · Increase the size of the holes to insert the leads, to reduce the stress on the board during insertion. - · Fix the board with support pins or a dedicated jig before insertion. - · Support below the board so that the board does not bend.
+When using support pins on the board, periodically confirm that there is no difference in the height of each support pin.

 2-3.
-Attaching/Removing Sockets
+Attaching/Removing Sockets and/or connectors

-When the board itself is a connector, the board may bend when a socket is attached or removed.
-Plan the work so that the board does not bend when a socket is attached or removed.
+The board may bend when a socket and/or connector are attached or removed.

+Plan the work so that the board does not bend when a socket and/or connector are attached or removed.